syrianarchive/syrianarchive-investigations/investigations/Zardana.md

 ![](/assets/investigations/zardana/image9.jpg)

-## Geolocating the impact site
+## Geolocating the Impact Site

-[Photos](https://www.facebook.com/omar.hajkadour333/media_set?set=a.10209881398830770.1073742052.1807482420&type=3) of the impact site were captured by media activist Omar Haj Kadour and published on the AFP.
+[Photos](https://www.facebook.com/omar.hajkadour333/media_set?set=a.10209881398830770.1073742052.1807482420&type=3) of the impact site were captured by media activist Omar Haj Kadour and published on the AFP as well as Zardana AL- Hadath Facebook page.

 ![](/assets/investigations/zardana/image22.jpg)
 *A photograph of the targeted location, in the background Saad bin Muadh mosque can be seen- [Omar Haj Kaddour](https://www.facebook.com/omar.hajkadour333/media_set?set=a.10209881398830770.1073742052.1807482420&type=3) \- AFP*